j0xhn/Http-League/README.md

-Rankrr
+HTTP - Hacker's Table Tennis Posse
 =======================
-A Ping-pong ranking app
+A Ping-pong ranking app for Jane.com

 Questions
 -----------------
-- Good MongoDB tutorials?

 Milestones
 -----------------

-- input users into DB
-- Display them on page
+- Bring in own font (googleapis REALLY slow)
 - Clean up design to look good
 - Email "challenge" with link to "challenge" page
 - Both have to report the same outcome for it to be counted as good